eavraam/scalable-rendering-project/README.md

 Extra: Also implemented an optimization to the visibility precomputation (Supercover Bresenham).

 ## Application output
-Image based lighting using global values|
+Overview of the scene using simplified models|
 :-------------------------:|
 ![](extras/info/grid_settings.png)|